roman-milk/roman-milk.github.io/fucking-evolution.md

  "It will fit.
 Your pussy will just have to stretch to let it in."

  She kneels between his legs and sucks his cock up.
 He tweaks her nipples hard.
 She cries out.
-Report_Story #2